 Maryfrances brings over 20 years of experience in research and using data in leading local change initiatives across a wide range of service providers.
 She has expertise in evaluating public service systems across sectors (including working with courts, school districts and local governments), as well as in assessing system and individual opportunities for growth and change, developing strategic vision and action, and facilitating collaborative, strengths-based problem solving across diverse groups.

-Alison Nagel West, M.A., is the new Vice President of Partnerships for Strategic Impact™.
-She completed her B.A. at the University of Virginia in 2010, and is currently finishing her Ph.D. and licensure in clinical psychology with an emphasis in community psychology.
+Alison Nagel West, M.A. completed her B.A. at the University of Virginia in 2010, and is currently finishing her Ph.D. and licensure in clinical psychology with an emphasis in community psychology.

 Alison has eight years of advanced training and experience in data collection and statistical analysis, survey design and administration, large-scale project management, and synthesizing results into interpretable reports for diverse audiences.
 She has expertise in integrating survey and public health data with information from interviews and focus groups to draw deeper conclusions and identify ways forward.
 Alison will complete her Ph.D. in May of 2019, and join Partnerships for Strategic Impact™ full-time.